 Notwithstanding the potential for disruption, there are important areas of stability.

-The Withdrawal Agreement sets out that certain provisions of EU law will apply to ongoing judicial proceedings after the transition period.
-Practically, this means in those circumstances, EU Member States will continue to uphold English jurisdiction clauses and to enforce any resulting judgments relating to proceedings issued before the end of the transition period.
+The Withdrawal Agreement between the UK and EU confirmed that certain provisions of EU law continue to apply to ongoing judicial proceedings which were commenced before the end of the transition period.
+Practically, this means in those circumstances, EU Member States will continue to uphold English jurisdiction clauses and to enforce any resulting judgments relating to proceedings that were issued before the end of the transition period.
 In addition, given the universal application of the Rome I and Rome II Regulations (concerning the law applicable to contractual and non-contractual obligations), with limited exceptions, EU Member State courts will continue to respect English governing law clauses in contracts.

 UK's participation in international dispute resolution frameworks

-There are also some steps towards finalising alternative arrangements.
-The UK Government has submitted its application to continue to participate in the Lugano Convention, and will accede to the Hague Convention as an independent contracting party.
-Whilst Hague will provide a similar enforcement mechanism for English judgments in the EU (and vice versa) to the current regime, it will only apply where there is an exclusive jurisdiction clause in scope and in favour of the relevant court concluded after Hague entered into force and proceedings began after its entry into force in the relevant state.
+There have also been some steps taken towards putting in place alternative arrangements.
+The UK Government has submitted its application to continue to participate in the Lugano Convention, and has acceded to the Hague Convention on Choice of Court Agreements 2005 as an independent contracting party.
+Whilst Hague provides a similar enforcement mechanism for English judgments in the EU (and vice versa) to the regime previously in place, it only applies where there is an exclusive jurisdiction clause in scope and in favour of the relevant court concluded after Hague entered into force and proceedings began after its entry into force in the relevant state.
 There are areas of uncertainty, including as to whether Hague applies during the period the UK was not an independent contracting party, and where the relevant exclusive jurisdiction clause was agreed before the end of the transition period.

 Dispute resolution clauses

-The well-rehearsed benefits of English law and the English court system should not be affected by Brexit and enforcement risk can be excluded, without foregoing English law, by considering arbitration.
+The well-rehearsed benefits of English law and the English court system are not affected by Brexit and risk (e.g., where the Hague Convention does not apply) can be excluded, without foregoing English law, by considering arbitration.
 Arbitration is regulated by a different system to English litigation, and is unaffected by the UK's exit from the EU.

-For those seeking to protect their reputation against potentially defamatory statements, it may be harder to bring claims in this jurisdiction:
+For those seeking to protect their reputation against potentially defamatory statements, it is now, at least temporarily, harder to bring claims in this jurisdiction against foreign defendants:

-- Where the defendant is domiciled in the EU or a Lugano Convention country (Iceland, Norway or Switzerland), a claimant can currently sue i) in the place of the defendant's domicile for the harm caused worldwide; ii) in the place where the claimant has their "centre of interests" (normally their habitual residence), again for global harm; or iii) separately, in each jurisdiction where publication occurred, but in each case only for the harm caused in that jurisdiction (the "mosaic" approach).
+- Before the end of the transition period, where the defendant was domiciled in the EU or a Lugano Convention country (Iceland, Norway or Switzerland), a claimant could sue i) in the place of the defendant's domicile for the harm caused worldwide; ii) in the place where the claimant had their "centre of interests" (normally their habitual residence), again for global harm; or iii) separately, in each jurisdiction where publication occurred, but in each case only for the harm caused in that jurisdiction (the "mosaic" approach).

-- However, where the words complained of have been published online, the claimant must choose a single EU Member State/Lugano Convention country in which to sue for worldwide harm: either the defendant's place of domicile or the claimant's centre of interests.
+- However, where the words complained of had been published online, the claimant was required to choose a single EU Member State/Lugano Convention country in which to sue for worldwide harm: either the defendant's place of domicile or the claimant's centre of interests.

-- At present, all other countries are caught by s.9 Defamation Act 2013, which prevents our courts from accepting jurisdiction for a defamation action against a person not domiciled in the UK or another EU Member State/Lugano Convention country unless the claimant can satisfy the court that, of all the places in which the statement complained of has been published, England and Wales is "clearly the most appropriate place".
-This envisages a single, most appropriate jurisdiction and obviously makes it more difficult to pursue a defendant outside the EU/Lugano Convention area, even for domestic claimants.
+- All other countries were caught by s.9 Defamation Act 2013 as then drafted, which prevented our courts from accepting jurisdiction for a defamation action against a person not domiciled in the UK or another EU Member State/Lugano Convention country unless the claimant could satisfy the court that, of all the places in which the statement complained of has been published, England and Wales was "clearly the most appropriate place".
+This envisaged a single, most appropriate jurisdiction and obviously made it more difficult to pursue a defendant outside the EU/Lugano Convention area, even for domestic claimants.